 Walk-in Access (WIA) provides public hunting on private land and compensates landowners for providing that access.
-Through WIA, nearly 23,000 acres of private land will be open for public hunting at 200 sites in western and south central Minnesota from Sept.
-1 to May 31.
+Through WIA, more than 26,700 acres of private land will be open for public hunting at 230+ sites in western and south central Minnesota, September 1 to May 31.